 The ultimate balancing act: Which of your on-prem systems should move to the cloud?

-Cloud transformation strategies may never be finished projects but always a work in progress, and many of those will involve technologies from on-premise data centre investments.
+Cloud transformation strategies may never be finished projects but always a work in progress, and many of those will involve technologies from on-premise data center investments.

 According to CenturyLink’s ANZ regional director Stuart Mills, price should not be the sole factor in choosing cloud services.
 It’s not a strong strategic move.
 Instead, organisations must consider how the cloud meets business needs and goals.